 - Steroid injections

-Your treatment plan will be based on your individual symptoms and general health, and only an experienced physician can help you fully understand how to best address your injury.
+Your treatment plan will be based on your individual symptoms and general health, and only an experienced physician can help you understand how to best address your injury.

 If you have suffered a shoulder injury at work in Ohio, you may be eligible for workers’ compensation benefits.
 At Monast Law Office, our experienced Columbus legal team helps injured workers and their families secure the medical care and compensation they deserve.
-Call our office today to learn more about what we do and how we may be able to help.
+Call our office today to learn more about what we do and how we may help.